-As they are quick to install, and have the least aesthetic effect pool alarms are very common, but they are also simple to abuse and ignore.
+As they are quick to install, and have the least aesthetic effect pool alarms are very common, but they are equally simple to abuse and ignore.

 Generally they consist of a small poolside box with a tube into the water that detects surface disturbance, and sound an alarm when disturbance is detected.

 The alarm is deactivated before swimming, usually by tapping a code into the unit, and the unit should reset a specified time after it last detects surface disturbance from swimmers, so as part of the house instructions there should be information on the codes necessary for deactivating the alarm and reactivating it if necessary.

 A problem can arise in breezy conditions where the pool is in a fairly open situation: This may cause the alarm to go off involuntarily.
 There is a temptation to remove the alarm from the pool or remove the batteries, but this is done at your peril should any accident occur as the result of your action.

 This is a sliding cover over the pool which has the advantage of being like a greenhouse, and can considerably extend the swimming season.